MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/Register-PSSessionConfiguration.md

 session that uses the session configuration.

 You can use the script to additionally configure the session.
-If the script generates an error, even a non-terminating error, the session is not created and the `New-PSSession` command fails.
+If the script generates an error, even a non-terminating error, the session isn't created and the `New-PSSession` command fails.

 ```yaml
 Type: System.String